Free Trade Zones in Malaysia: Purpose & Types

 • It is 500 hectares of land for warehousing, distribution, and logistics activities as well as light, medium and heavy manufacturing industry

-• It offers modern state of the art facilities for storage of goods and merchandise for redistribution, packaging, repackaging, grading and repair
+• It offers modern state-of-the-art facilities for the storage of goods and merchandise for redistribution, packaging, repackaging, grading and repair

 Why establish an entity within the Malaysia Free Trade Zone?

-There are many advantageous for an entrepreneur to consider establishing an entity within the Free Trade Zones in Malaysia.
+There are many advantages for an entrepreneur to consider establishing an entity within the Free Trade Zones in Malaysia.
 Some of them are:

-• Close proximity to deep seaports, airports, highways and railways
+• Proximity to deep seaports, airports, highways and railways

-• Malaysian government does not impose stringent foreign exchange controls
+• The Malaysian government does not impose stringent foreign exchange controls

-• Absence of customs duty on products imported into free zone for re-exportation purpose
+• Absence of customs duty on products imported into the free zone for re-exportation purpose

 Comparison of all Free Trade Zones available in Malaysia 2023

-There are slight differences for each Free Trade Zones available in Malaysia.
+There are slight differences for each Free Trade Zone available in Malaysia.
 You may read in detail here:

 Malaysia free zones Pasir Gudang, Johor Port Klang, Selangor Port Tanjung Pelepas, Johor Bayan Lepas, Penang Kulim Hi-Tech Park, Kedah